AJbeetle/urlShortner/learn.md

 2. create a table to show which URL is having how many clicks : DONE
 3. Add navbar
 4. toggleURL button refreshes the analytics SOMEHOW similar to point 1
-5. Make UI better/working for single URL analytics and Url generated request
+5. Make UI better/working for single URL analytics and Url generated request : DONE
+6. add zod for input validations
+7. Add more graphical analytics